bbchk/personal_config/README.md

 # install desktop postman agent
 # install sioyek

 <!-- create collection of git hooks for quality of life that will be copied in every repo cloned -->

 <!-- TODO: automate: -->
 <!-- we need to link .zsh_history from secrets/ to ~ -->

+browser specific shortcuts that will set shift+X to ctlr tab, etc. also S->> and S-<<

 <!-- TODO: nvim : -->
-- add fzf plugin to commands in nvim
+- add fzf plugin to commands in nvim | Telescope has this functionality, research it's readme

-- MR reviewing in nvim?
-There are tools for other editors (VSCode, etc.) What about nvim then?
-- I need to learn how to use debuggers in nvim
+- I need to learn how to use debuggers in nvim !
-- make esc not close telescope, not work with oil, instead use ctrl c or any other shorcutr

 - enable to clear out input in nvim telescope
 - when i press nvim C+space, I can press it again to enlarge the scope.
 Same thing should be done with vi + [{(
-- /usr/share/nvim/runtime/lua/vim/lsp/_transport.lua:68: Spawning language server with cmd: `{ "jdtls", "-configuration", "/home/bchk/.cache/jdtls/config", "-data", "/home/bchk
-/.cache/jdtls/workspace" }` failed.
-The language server is either not installed, missing from PATH, or not executable.

 - I want to try out using nvim buffer as terminal, I need to make it default, so when I open new zsh in tmux it is nvim terminal buffer

 <!-- TODO: tmux: -->